RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/package-aqueduct.integrations/aqueduct.integrations.sql_integration.md

   Name to assign the output artifact.
 If not set, the default naming scheme will be used.
   description:
   Description of the query.
+  parameters:
+  An optional list of string parameters to use in the query.
+We use the Postgres syntax of $1, $2 for placeholders.
+  The number denotes which parameter in the list to use (one-indexed).
+These parameters feed into the sql query operator and will fill in the placeholders in the query with the actual values.

+  For example, for the following query with parameters=[param1, param2]:
+  SELECT * FROM my_table where age = $1 and name = $2
+  Assuming default values of "18" and "John" respectively, the default query will expand into SELECT * FROM my_table where age = 18 and name = "John".

+  If multiple of the same placeholders are used in the same query, the same value will be supplied for each.
   lazy:
   Whether to run this operator lazily.
 See https://docs.aqueducthq.com/operators/lazy-vs.-eager-execution .